-If you can’t go home because you’re too scared, where can you go?
+If you can’t go home because of a relationship breakdown, where can you go?

-Being homeless manifests in different ways and is often hidden.
-From sofa surfing between friends and acquaintances to riding the bus all night to escape the harsh winter weather, it’s a miserable existence.
+Being homeless manifests in different ways and like in Frankie’s case is often hidden.
+From sofa surfing between friends and acquaintances to riding the bus all night to escape the dangers outside, it’s a miserable existence.

 The reality of homelessness

-For a young person, being homeless and moving from place to place makes holding down a job virtually impossible.
-It’s a vicious cycle that negatively affects confidence and mental wellbeing.
+For Frankie, being homeless and moving from place to place made holding down a job incredibly challenging but against all odds she managed to do it.
+Unfortunately this isn’t the case for every young person as they get stuck in a vicious cycle that negatively affects confidence and mental wellbeing.
 These vulnerable young people have their whole lives ahead of them; they just need the opportunity to turn their lives around.
 We need to give young people the dedicated support they need to tackle the problems that made them homeless in the first place.

-To support them in their new home, young people also benefit from financial advice and support in building the life skills and confidence they need to move on to lead successful and independent lives.
+To support young people in their new home, they also benefit from financial advice and support in building the life skills and confidence they need to move on to lead successful and independent lives.